wavefrontHQ/docs/pages/doc/proxies_configuring.md

 <td>dataBackfillCutoffHours</td>
 <td>The cut-off point for what is considered a valid timestamp for back-dated points.
 We do not recommend setting this value larger than 1 year unless backfilling or migrating historic data.
 Default: 8760 (1 year), so all points older than 1 year are rejected.</td>
 <td>Positive integer.
-<div>Ex: 8760</div>
+<div>Ex: 8760</div></td>
 <td>4.1</td>
 </tr>
 <tr>
 <td>ephemeral</td>
-<td>Whether to automatically clean up old and orphaned proxy instances from the Wavefront Agents page.
+<td>Whether to automatically clean up old and orphaned proxy instances from the Wavefront Proxies page.
 We recommend enabling ephemeral mode if you're running the proxy in a container that may be frequently spun down and recreated.
 Default: false.</td>
 <td>Boolean
 <div>Ex: true </div></td>
 <td>3.14</td>